Scheifele scores twice, Jets hold off Stars 4-3

 Ehlers had an assist to go with his goal for the Jets.

-Scheifele had the left side of the net open for his first goal when Blake Wheeler passed cross-ice.
-Scheifele's second goal went in from the edge of the right circle at 5:56 of the second.
+For his first goal, Scheifele had the left side of the net open for his first goal when Blake Wheeler passed cross-ice.

 Scheifele nearly had two other goals in the second.
 Dallas challenged his apparent goal from the top of the slot at 4:36 and won the review because Wheeler was offside.
 Lehtonen turned aside another shot when Scheifele skated in on the goalie later in the period.

-Little's goal from the right faceoff circle was a knuckleball that drifted over Lehtonen's glove into the right side of the net.

-Klingberg put in the rebound of a shot by Benn at 11:55 of the first period, and Benn scored when Patrik Nemeth's shot from the right point deflected off him.

-NOTES: The Jets were 0-7-2 in their earlier attempts to win a third straight game this season. .
+NOTES: The Jets were 0-7-2 in their earlier attempts to win a third straight game this season. ...
 Little tied his career best with a seven-game point streak.
-He has seven goals and four assists during that span. .
-Eaves' goal was his 19th, one short of the career high he set in his rookie season of 2005-06 for Ottawa. .
-Dallas C Jason Spezza left in the third period after taking a hit from Jets C Adam Lowry. .
+He has seven goals and four assists during that span. ...
+Eaves' goal was his 19th, one short of the career high he set in his rookie season of 2005-06 for Ottawa. ...
+Dallas C Jason Spezza left in the third period after taking a hit from Jets C Adam Lowry.
+Spezza is going to miss some time, and it's ''probably more than days,'' Stars coach Lindy Ruff said. ...
 Dallas' longest winning streak this season is three games.

 UP NEXT